 Aonad na Gaeilge, the Irish Language Centre at the University of Limerick, was established in 2001.
-The Centre is housed in the School of Culture and Communication in the Faculty of Arts, Humanities and Social Sciences but it has a campus-wide remit.
+The Centre is housed in the School of English, Irish, and Communication in the Faculty of Arts, Humanities and Social Sciences but it has a campus-wide remit.
 The offices of Dr. Deirdre Ní Loingsigh, Stiúrthóir na Gaeilge and Ciara Considine, Oifigeach Margaíochta agus Riarthóir Feidhmiúcháin are in the Languages Building next to the Irish language social space, Seomra na Gaeilge.
 This is a hub for Aonad na Gaeilge activities on campus.

 Our focus is on supporting the Irish language community at UL and on nurturing University links with the Irish language community in the region and in Gaeltacht areas.
 Much of our work in the earlier years was on the design of teaching and learning materials for adult learners of Irish and on language pedagogy.
 This work is ongoing but a more recent focus of both our research and practice has been on the Irish language beyond the classroom and on the language support infrastructure required by those who wish to become speakers of Irish.
 We acknowledge the ongoing support of the Higher Education Authority under the Scheme 'Special Provision for the Support of the Irish language' for our programme of initiatives.